JuliaMath/Roots.jl/README.md

 ### Multiple zeros

 The `find_zeros` function can be used to search for all zeros in a specified interval.
-The basic algorithm splits the interval into many subintervals.
-For each, if there is a bracket a bracketing algorithm is used to identify a zero, otherwise a derivative free method is used to check.
+The basic algorithm essentially splits the interval into many subintervals.
+For each, if there is a bracket, a bracketing algorithm is used to identify a zero, otherwise a derivative free method is used to search for zeros.
 This algorithm can miss zeros for various reasons, so the results should be confirmed by other means.

 ```julia